wkrzywiec/wkrzywiec.github.io/content/posts/052_event-sourcing-part-1/index.md

 ### Summary

-*event sourcing* is a powerful technique that not only preserves information about domain objects but also records the time of each action that led to a given state.
+*Event sourcing* is a powerful technique that not only preserves information about domain objects but also records the time of each action that led to a given state.
 This additional dimension of information can be incredibly valuable for advanced analytics, improved error handling, and facilitating adjustments to the business model.

 I hope this article has provided you with some insights into *event sourcing*.
 For further information, check out the *References* section.
-Additionally, if you're interested in the code mentioned in this post, you can find it in the [wkrzywiec/farm-to-table](https://github.com/wkrzywiec/farm-to-table)e repository on GitHub.
+Additionally, if you're interested in the code mentioned in this post, you can find it in the [wkrzywiec/farm-to-table](https://github.com/wkrzywiec/farm-to-table) repository on GitHub.

 ### References